A bill to complement the Vienna Convention on Diplomatic Relations.

 Sponsor and status

-This bill was introduced on September 23, 1976, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 22, 1976, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.